stefantaubert/tts-mos-test-mturk/README.md

 ## Features

-The tool is split into two command line interfaces named `mturk-template-cli` and `mos-cli` to be able to evaluate studies performed with a template other than the one proposed.

-- `mturk-template-cli`: CLI to prepare MOS evaluation with results from MTurk.
-  - `prepare-evaluation`: create evaluation .json-file
-  - `gen-example-input`: generate example input data
-- `mos-cli`: CLI to evaluate text-to-speech MOS studies done on MTurk.
 - `init`: initialize project from .json-file
 - `masks`
   - `mask-workers-by-assignments-count`: mask workers by their count of assignments
   - `mask-workers-by-masked-ratings-count`: mask workers by their count of masked ratings
   - `mask-workers-by-correlation`: mask workers by their algorithm/sentence correlation
   - `mask-workers-by-correlation-percent`: mask workers by their algorithm/sentence correlation (percentage-wise)
   - `mask-assignments-by-device`: mask assignments by their listening device
   - `mask-assignments-by-worktime`: mask assignments by their worktime
   - `mask-rating-outliers`: mask outlying ratings
 - `stats`
   - `print-mos`: print MOS and CI95
   - `print-masking-stats`: print masking statistics
   - `print-worker-stats`: print worker statistics for each algorithm
   - `print-assignment-stats`: print assignment statistics for each worker
   - `print-sentence-stats`: print sentence statistics for each algorithm
   - `print-data`: print all data points
 - `mturk`
   - `prepare-approval`: generate approval CSV-file
   - `approve`: approve assignments from CSV-file
   - `prepare-rejection`: generate rejection CSV-file
   - `reject`: reject assignments from CSV-file
   - `prepare-bonus-payment`: generate bonus payment CSV-file
   - `pay-bonus`: pay bonus to assignments from CSV-file

 ## Installation